-“I suppose you could say that,” Blooey smoothed his handlebar mustache and raised his eyebrows.
+“I suppose you could say that.”
+Galloway smoothed his handlebar mustache and raised his eyebrows.

 “Could it be some living person or some living force that’s telling them what to do?”

-Moonblade abruptly cut in: “Maybe it’s the Devil, Captain – maybe the zombies come from hell and it’s the Devil himself telling them what to do.”
+Moonblade abruptly cut in- “Maybe it’s the Devil, captain.
+Maybe the zombies came from hell, and it’s the Devil himself telling them what to do.”

 “Outstanding news.
 We certainly don’t want to lose anymore of our veteran Longstone operators.”

-We averaged 15 knots flying downwind under sail power, and ten days later we spied the green coast of Ireland coming up on the horizon.
+We averaged eighteen knots flying downwind under sail power alone, and ten days later we spied the green coast of Ireland coming up on the horizon.
 Untouched by the ravages of the Great Hydrogen War, the bonny shores of the Emerald Isle were a splendid sight indeed.
-Soon we would be disembarking The Constantina for a lengthy stay in London, capital of the British Empire, and in 1882, the biggest and most powerful city in the world.
+Soon we would be disembarking the Constantina for a lengthy stay in London, capital of the British Empire, and in 1882, the biggest and most powerful city in the world.

 To Be Continued …